MicrosoftDocs/architecture-center/docs/example-scenario/file-storage/oracle-azure-netapp-files-content.md

 - Space-efficient cloning enhances development and test environments.
 - On-demand capacity and performance scaling makes efficient use of resources.
-- Snapshots create frequent database consistency points.
-You can use the [NetApp SQL Server Database Quiesce Tool][Real-time, high-level reference design] to take snapshots.
-They provide these benefits:
+- Snapshots create frequent database consistency points and provide these benefits:

   - They're storage efficient.
+You only need limited additional capacity to create snapshots.
   - You can quickly create, replicate, restore, or clone them.
 As a result, they provide backup and recovery solutions that achieve aggressive recovery time objective (RTO) and recovery point objective (RPO) SLAs.
   - They don't impact volume performance.
-You only need limited additional capacity to create snapshots.
   - They provide scalability.
 You can create them frequently and retain many at a time.

 #### Hybrid DR

-The combination of Always On availability groups and Azure NetApp Files provides DR for this architecture.
+The combination of Oracle Data Guard (ODG) and Azure NetApp Files provides DR for this architecture.
 Those DR solutions are appropriate for cloud and hybrid systems.
 Their plans work across multiple regions and with on-premises data centers.
 As an alternative, [cross-region replication][Cross-region replication of Azure NetApp Files volumes] can also provide efficient DR across regions in Azure.

 ## Considerations